AidJobs/AidJobs/replit.md

 - **Error handling**: Displays graceful "This role is no longer available" message for 404s with auto-close after 3 seconds
 - **Full job details panel**:
   - Title and organization
-  - Star/bookmark toggle for shortlisting
+  - Star/bookmark toggle for shortlisting with aria-pressed state
   - Location and job level
   - Career type, work modality, organization type (fetched on demand)
   - Mission tags, benefits, policy flags (fetched on demand)